New York Community Bancorp Inc. (NYSE:NYCB): It’s all about numbers this morning

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 2.44 right now.
-NYCB’s price to book ratio for the most recent quarter was 0.66, resulting in an 1.08 price to cash per share for the period.
+Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 2.33.
+NYCB’s price to book ratio for the most recent quarter was 0.62, resulting in an 1.03 price to cash per share for the period.

 How does New York Community Bancorp Inc. (NYCB) stock rate among analysts?
 Buy, sell, or hold?